 Adams peak: Pilgrimage season is still on, but it's not as busy.

-Yala National Park: The season is starting to change, but you can still see plenty of wildlife in the National Park.
+Yala National Park: The season is starting to change, but you can still see plenty of wildlife there.

-Panadura Wildlife Research Centre: The turtles are still travelling to the beaches to lay their eggs.
+Panadura Wildlife Research Centre: The turtles still travel to the beaches to lay their eggs.

 Sinharaja Rainforest: The weather is still good for birds and butterflies.

-Whale watching: This is another key month for whales off of Dondra in the South.
-Sperm whales and blue's are regularly spotted.
+Whale watching: This is another key month for whales off Dondra in the South.
+Sperm whales and blue whales are regularly spotted.

 Surfing: Surfer dudes (and those who enjoy watching) can enjoy some of Sri Lanka's famed surf.